 Our Favorite Single-Pane Sliding Pet Door:

-The Quick Panel is the perfect sliding pet door option for those shopping on a budget.
+The Thermo Panel 3e is the perfect sliding pet door option for those shopping on a budget.
 If you live in an area with a mild climate, the single-pane glass will work just fine.
 The panel has a pre-installed Endura Flap pet door, which is top of the line in energy-efficiency, so you won’t need to worry about the pet flap letting in occasional heat or cold.

 Ultimately, the choice between a single or double pane dog door for sliders comes down to your insulation and quality needs.
 If you are shopping on a budget and live in a mild climate, single pane is a great option.
 However, if you live in a noisy area with a harsh climate, we’d recommend investing in a dual-pane sliding pet door options.
 Read more about why upgrading to a high-quality pet door is worth the investment.

 We hope this helped clear up any confusion about the differences between single and dual-pane glass!
 Once you’ve decided which is best for you, check out this article on determining what size pet door to buy for your pet.